Hazem-Muhammed/AVR/README.md

  * Keypad module
  * 4 digits multiplexed seven-segment display

-Those are implemented for the sake of different application layers.
+Those are implemented for the sake of different applications layer.